pmq20/ruby-packer/README.md

 ## Examples

+### Packing a Raw Ruby Interpreter Executable

+I.e. packing the raw Ruby interpreter without packing with your Project:

+	rubyc
+	./a.out (or a.exe on Windows)

 ### Packing a CLI utility

 Taking Ruby Packer itself as an example of the CLI utility to pack: